Phoenix summer is coming.

 |---|---|---|

 | Google Tag Manager (GTM) | Fail | Two GTM containers fire in parallel: GTM-5RTCGNT and GTM-TPKKJHJ.
 Different agencies or different generations of agency relationships own each one.
-The operator is not in single-source control of measurement. |
+Mike is not in single-source control of measurement. |

 | Google Analytics 4 (GA4) | Warning | GA4 wiring not externally verified inside the GTM containers.
 Conversion event configuration not auditable from outside. |